psanse/BitGraph/src/graph/readme.md

 g.make_bidirected()		//creates a 3-clique
 ```

-A better option for cliques would be the class Ugraph for undirected graphs.
+A better option for cliques would be to use the type ugraph for undirected graphs.
 Here is the code for the 3-clique subgraph {0, 2, 3} in a graph with 100 vertices:

     ugraph g(100);					//creates an empty (undirected) graph with 100 vertices
 	g.add_edge(0,1);